 The origin of neuroblastoma are the cells of the neural crest, which later develop into the sympathetic ganglia and adrenal medulla.
 The neuroblasts remain in an immature state instead of differentiating and mutate into malignant cells.
 It is assumed that the amplification of the cellular oncogen N-myc contributes to the progression of the neuroblastoma.

 About 50 % of neuroblastomas develop in the adrenal medullary.
-Other locations are cervical, thoracic, and abdominal areas along the sympathetic trunk.
-However, 70 % are located in the abdominal cavity.
+Other locations are the cervical, thoracic and abdominal areas along the sympathetic trunk, with the abdominal cavity making up about 70% of the cases.

-Metastases primarily appear in the bone marrow, bones, and locoregional lymph nodes.
-If metastases appear in the liver, it is referred to as Pepper syndrome.
+Metastases primarily appear in the bone marrow, bones and locoregional lymph nodes.
+If metastases appear in the liver, the condition is referred to as Pepper syndrome.
 In rare cases, an intracranial metastasis is found.

 Clinical Presentation and Symptoms of Neuroblastoma